Carriage rides in the city of the dead

 Servus!
 Hello!
 Welcome !

-We will show you one of the most magical places in Vienna – the central cemetery.
-Frank Wulf is the only Viennese Fiaker entrepreneur to have a license for tours of the central cemetery.
-Over a thousand honorary graves await you here, fantastic Art Nouveau architecture, as well as beautiful nature, which makes the cemetery a popular local recreation area.
+Frank Wulf is the only Viennese hackney carriage operator licensed to give tours of the Central Cemetery.
+Here you can expect over a thousand graves of honour, fantastic Art Nouveau architecture, as well as beautiful nature, which makes the cemetery a popular recreational area.

 "Long live the central cemetery"

-The Vienna Central Cemetery was opened in 1874 and, with an area of almost two and a half square kilometers and around 330,000 grave sites with around three million deceased, is one of the largest cemeteries in Europe.
-It has been expanded a total of seven times in the course of its history, the last time in 1921.
-At the time of its opening, it was considered the largest in Europe.
-According to the number of people buried, this is still true today; In terms of area, however, the four square kilometer Ohlsdorf Cemetery in Hamburg and Brookwood Cemetery near London are larger.
+The Vienna Central Cemetery was opened in 1874 and is one of the largest cemeteries in Europe with an area of almost two and a half square kilometres and around 330,000 gravesites with around three million deceased.
+It has been extended seven times in the course of its history, most recently in 1921, and was considered the largest in Europe at the time of its opening.
+In terms of the number of buried, this is still true today; in terms of area, however, the four-square-kilometre Ohlsdorf Cemetery in Hamburg and Brookwood Cemetery near London are larger.

-You go straight through the main portal and have a view of the cemetery church of St. Charles Borromeo crowned by a large dome.
-On both sides of this main path you will find what is probably the largest complex of honorary graves in the world.
-The graves of Johann Strauss father and son, Beethoven, Mozart (monument only), Brahms, Schubert, Hans Moser, Manfred Deix, Theo Lingen, Curd Jürgens are located here
+Through the main portal, you walk straight ahead and have a view of the cemetery church of St. Charles Borromeo, crowned by a large dome.
+On both sides of this main path you will find what is probably the largest complex of graves of honour in the world.
+Here, among others, are the graves of Johann Strauss father and son, Beethoven, Mozart (only monument), Brahms, Schubert, Hans Moser, Manfred Deix, Theo Lingen, Curd Jürgens